parndt/ticktock/readme.md

 This is the little API consumer that could for the time tracker [Harvest](http://getharvest.com).
 All this does is connects to Harvest and finds out how many hours a user has logged for the current semi-monthly period.
+Alternatively, you can see how many hours the user has logged in the past year that remain uninvoiced.

 # How?